The amygdala - the stress conductor

 2. Signal output from amygdala (efferents)

-- Interstitial nucleus of the stria terminalis
+- Interstitial core of the stria terminalis

-- → hypothalamus (paraventricular nucleus)
+- → Hypothalamus (paraventricular nucleus)

-- → hypothalamus (paraventricular nucleus)
+- → Hypothalamus (paraventricular nucleus)

 -